The Gaelic Athletic Association of Greater New York

 (iii) Junior Football Divisional Committee: It shall consist of a Chairperson, a Vice-Chairperson, a Secretary and a CCC representative all of whom shall be elected by the Division and approved by the County Committee.
 Its function shall be to draw up a schedule of football games at all levels and present same to the Co.
 Committee for ratification for forwarding to the C.C.C.

-(v) Minor Board Divisional Committee: It shall consist of a Chairperson, First Vice-President, Secretary, Assistant Secretary (Registrar, Treasurer (2nd Vice President), Assistant Secretary (Registrar), Referee Administrator, P.R.O., three (3) Auditors (Finance Committee), Developmental Officer, Cultural Officer, Delegate to Congress and a Youth Hurling Officer.
+(v) Minor Board Divisional Committee: It shall consist of a Chairperson, First Vice-chairperson, Secretary, Assistant Secretary (Registrar), Treasurer (2nd Vice President), Referee Administrator, P.R.O., three (3) Auditors, (Finance Committee), Developmental Officer, Cultural Officer, Delegate to Congress and a Youth Hurling Officer.
 Its function shall be to conduct the day to day business within the Minor Board Division with a monthly report submitted to the County Secretary and to draw up a schedule of football games at all levels and present same to the Co.
 Committee for ratification for forwarding to the C.C.C.

 CHAIRPERSON: The Chairperson shall preside at all meetings of the Association other than those provided for in the Constitution.
 They shall impartially put all motions, duly seconded and in order, to a vote and declare the result thereof.
 They shall have the casting vote.
 They shall nominate for appointment by the Co.
 Committee all Committees necessary for the welfare of the Association other than those provided for in the Constitution.
 The Chairperson may not serve longer than three consecutive years in office.